EarthScope/rover/docs/commands.md

     rover init [directory]

-`init-repository` generates a rover.config file containing rover's default configuration parameters; a rover.config file, a data directory, and a logs directory to a target path.
+`init-repository` generates a rover.config file containing ROVER's default configuration parameters; a rover.config file, a data directory, and a logs directory to a target path.

 To avoid over-writing data, `rover init-repository` returns an error if the command's target directory contains the file rover.config, or the directories data or logs.